sarazayan/Epilepsy-Seizure-Prediction/README.md

 # Epilepsy-Seizure-Prediction
-This Project is used to predict the epileptic seizure an hour before it occurs using ASE Dataset with accuracy 96%
+This Project is used to predict the epileptic seizure an hour before it occurs using American society for epilepsy Dataset with accuracy 96%.